 I was miserable from the very day I found out I was pregnant.
 I was at my oldest sister’s place for the weekend and after telling her I had missed my period we decided to do the next best thing.
 I think I took the pregnancy test close to 10 times before accepting that I was pregnant.
 I remember the day like it was yesterday.
-I later went to see the general doctor and I was nearly a month pregnant.
+I later went to see the general doctor and I was informed that I was nearly a month pregnant.
 The water works that followed continued till months after I gave birth, it was a disaster.

 Imagine going through pregnancy with someone who keeps telling you that he doesn’t want you but the child you are carrying.
 That’s what I had to endure for a whole 9 months.
 I never got any special treatment, we were together yes but if I am very honest I with myself I went through everything on my own.
 I went for doctors appointments on my own, I didn’t have any maternity wear, I didn’t get any back or foot rubs, I didn’t even get any pregnancy photo shoots like the ones I see when I go through photos of people that are expecting and I spent most of my days alone because the father of my child worked out of town and I only saw him on weekends when he came home.
 I wasn’t going to work at the time and didn’t have any money to indulge on my cravings but thankfully food wise I loved traditional food so my mother would send through different fruits and vegetables as often as she could.
 I was a moving body of hormones and I cried almost every single day.
 This is round about the time I asked my Doctor friend if slitting my wrists would lead to instant death… I didn’t realise it then but I was depressed and what was happening inside me was only magnified by what was going on in a relationship where I was clearly unloved.